 11 Reasons to Love Summer in Arizona

 Bemoan the sweltering heat, requisite sunburns, and incessantly blazing sunshine all you want.
 There's plenty to love about Arizona in the summertime.
-The season officially arrives Friday, June 21, and here are 11 reasons we love it.
+The season officially has arrived, and here are 11 reasons we love it.

 Salt River Tubing Contrary to popular belief, Salt River Tubing isn't just for drunken college kids (but if you're into that, bring marshmallows).
 Pro tip: If you go on a weekday, right when the park opens at 9 a.m., you'll get to enjoy the natural landscape in relative solitude.